qgears/qgears-review-tool/INSTALL.md

  * 'Local' button -> browse to the '$BUILDDIR/qgears-review-tool/hu.qgears.review.build/p2/target/repository' directory and select it

 Press OK.

 Allow installation of required components of the Subversive team provider; add the relevant repository to Eclipse with the parameters below, adjusted to the repository chosen in the maven execution step above:

  * 'Name' -> Subversive 1.1 update site
  * 'Location' -> http://download.eclipse.org/technology/subversive/1.1/update-site/

 In the 'Install' window, select the 'QGears Review tool - Local maven build output' item from the 'Work with' repo list.

 Check the 'Review tool' item.

 Click 'Finish'.

-Accept the prompt that warns on installing software without certificae.
+Accept the prompt that warns on installing software without certificate.

 Restart Eclipse.

 The installation is done.